Product Design is accepting new students!

 Students utilize “additive design” techniques as they develop projects from concept to finished product.
 Contributing positive ideas and solutions as students collaborate on projects is a crucial aspect of the MSA Product Design learning process.
-Mr. Corey developed the technique for students to build on solutions and improvements in their design process rather than focusing how a design might fail.
+Students are encouraged to build on solutions and improvements in their design process rather than focusing how a design might fail.

-Students are given the chance to learn cutting-edge skills to enable them to confidently face the dynamic technological developments of the 21st century.
+With the chance to learn cutting-edge skills and to utilize both state of the art equipment and tried and true, students are empowered to confidently face the dynamic technological developments of the 21st century.
 These skills are increasingly acknowledged as essential to work creatively and productively in today’s economy.

 Product Design is an exploding career area.
 These high school classes will enable students to move seamlessly into parallel college majors or directly into the workforce following high school graduation.
 Students will build these skills in MSA Product Design by going through its four-year curriculum progression.